viz-cx/docs.viz.cx/docs/economy.md

 - Fund [awards](#awards) - 40% of the issue per year;
 - Fund [committee](#committee) - 40% of the issue per year;
-- Award [to delegates](./witnesses.md) - 20% of the issue per year.
+- Award [to witnesses](./witnesses.md) - 20% of the issue per year.

-This distribution of emissions is [set by delegates](./witnesses.md ## inflation-witness-percent) and is subject to change.
-No consensus is required for this, percentages are defined as the median value of the parameters set by delegates, which is updated periodically.
+This distribution of emissions is [set by witnesses](./witnesses.md ## inflation-witness-percent) and is subject to change.
+No consensus is required for this, percentages are defined as the median value of the parameters set by witnesses, which is updated periodically.

 ## Account Rewards and Energy